letsencrypt/pebble/README.md

 **Pebble will reuse valid authorizations in new orders, if they exist, 50% of the time**.

-The percentage may be controlled with the environment variable `PEBBLE_WFE_AUTHZREUSE`, e.g. to always reuse authorizations:
+The percentage may be controlled with the environment variable `PEBBLE_AUTHZREUSE`, e.g. to always reuse authorizations:

-`PEBBLE_WFE_AUTHZREUSE=100 pebble`
+`PEBBLE_AUTHZREUSE=100 pebble`

 ### Avoiding Client HTTPS Errors